Sa'ir: Ottoman era

+During the 1834 Peasants' Revolt in Palestine, the first reported battle occurred near Sa'ir when local fellahin (village peasants) and the Ta'amirah tribe, based in the Bethlehem area, rose in rebellion and subsequently attacked the Egyptians camped near Hebron, the Egyptians put an end to the disturbances but they were confronted by the Bedouins (Ta'amirah) and the people of Sa'ir who managed to repel the Egyptians inflicting heavy losses in soldiers, funds and equipment.

+Southwest of Tekoa, in Wadi Arrub, lies the village of Sa'ir.
+The surrounding valleys and mountain slopes are described as being scattered with arbutus, dwarf oaks, small firs, various shrubs, and za'atar.
+The area is said to resemble the landscape around Hebron, with numerous ruins and ancient sites encountered throughout, regarded as testimony to the population of ancient Judea.

+During the mid- and late nineteenth century in the Mount Hebron region, local alliances were organized along the lines of the Qays–Yaman factional division in Palestine, notably al-Qaysiyya al-Fauqa and al-Qaysiyya al-Tahta.
+Al-Qaysiyya al-Fauqa, headed by the ʿAmr clan of Dura, included the villages of Yatta, Sa'ir, Bani Na'im, al-Shuyukh, al-Dawayima, Idhna, and as-Samu.
+These villages formed the nahiya (subdistrict) associated with al-Qaysiyya al-Fauqa.

+These factional alignments played a significant role in the politics of Mount Hebron.
+During the civil strife of the 1850s, clashes between the rival camps resulted in battles that affected both the rural alliances and the town of Hebron itself.

+Nineteenth-century reports also describe attacks on Hebron by forces from Sa'ir and al-Shuyukh, located to the north of the town, with Yatta, to the south, joining the hostilities.

 The French explorer Victor Guérin visited the village in the 1860s, and found it having about 400 inhabitants.
 He mentioned a few rock-cut tombs that are still in use; they are locked by a burial stone, and are reopened by locals whenever a new body is buried.

 SWP described Sa'ir in 1883 as "a village of moderate size, in a valley surrounded with cultivated ground."
 A maqam (shrine) located in Sa'ir was believed by the local Muslims to house the tomb of Esau who they referred to as "Aisa."
 The SWP stated this identification was false and that Esau's tomb was in the Biblical Mount Seir.

 Under the name Sa'in, an Ottoman village list of about 1870 indicated 84 houses and a population of 186, though it is proposed that the population count included men, only.